 As part of the Furniture Gallery project opening in November 2012, the Learning Department in conjunction with the Asian Department has commissioned an eminent Japanese lacquer artist (Murose Kazumi, Living National Treasure) to produce a series of samples showing the processes involved in the making of takamaki-e (‘high-relief sprinkled picture decoration’).
 This is being funded by the Toshiba International Corporation (TIFO).

 A three-day workshop entitled Japanese Woodblock Printing Christmas Cards took place in December 2011 as part of the V&A’s adult workshops programme.
 The course, which was sold out, was led by Wuon-Gean Ho, recipient of the Birgit Skjold Memorial Trust Prize in 2010 and the Printmakers Council Award in 2009.

 The Arts of Asia: Korea and Japan 12-week course, which finished in November 2011, received very positive feedback from students, particularly in relation to course content and quality of speakers.
 The course will be repeated in the future.
-A full day workshop about Japanese cloisonné is due to take place in October 2012.
+A full day workshop about Japanese cloisonné took place in October 2012.

 Japan is a key market for the V&A's commercial division.
 V&A Enterprises has a Tokyo based representative, Miss Junko Tajima, who liaises with partners and new prospects to facilitate licence agreements and product/retail development on behalf of V&A Enterprises.
 Licensing of the V&A brand and archive for lifestyle products has been particularly successful in Japan.
 V&A Enterprises continues to seek partners operating in new product categories and is keen to develop website capabilities for promotion of V&A touring exhibitions and online shopping in the Japanese market.